 Giving notification of intra-EU mobility for study purposes is free of charge.

-You will only receive a decision if the IND objects to the student's mobility in the Netherlands.
-The IND must notify this objection within 30 days.
-If you have not heard anything, the student may stay in the Netherlands for the purpose of their studies.
+You will receive a decision from the IND whether residence for intra-EU mobility is permitted.
+If the IND objects to the intra-EU mobility, the IND must indicate this within 30 days.
+Have you not heard anything within this period?
+Then you can assume the intra-EU mobility of the student in the Netherlands is permitted.

 You can apply for review of the decision within 4 weeks.
 The decision letter explains how to do this.
 Find out more about applying for review or appealing a decision from the IND.